-When deciding if you need to be changing your running shoes there are a few things to consider:
+When deciding if you need to be changing your running shoes there are a few main things to take into consideration:

-- Changing your running shoes should be guided by the mileage done in your shoes.
+- Changing your running shoes is namely guided by most runners by the actual mileage done in the shoes

-The Main Components Of A Running Shoe To Break Down
+Main Components Of A Running Shoe That Show Signs Of Break Down

-A few of the main running shoe components that commonly break down, and can show signs they are “breaking down” and perhaps no longer effectively performing their function… Indicating a rising need to replace the shoe are the:
+A few of the main running shoe components that commonly break down, and can show signs they are “breaking down” and perhaps no longer effectively performing their function… Indicating a rising need to replace the shoe include:

-When referring to a shoe what I am calling the outsole is surface of the sole of the shoe that is in contact with the road.
-This outsole is typically made of a carbon rubber and is resistant to abrasion and may be slightly different at different parts of the shoe relative to where the majority of stress occurs.
-Meaning in certain areas the material may be required to be tougher or thicker to be resilient enough to withstand the extra forces exerted on that part of the running shoe.
+When referring to a shoe what is considered to be the outsole, is surface of the sole of the shoe that is in contact with the road.
+This outsole is typically made of a carbon rubber and is resistant to abrasion.
+The outsole may vary slightly at different parts of the shoe relative to where the main contact and shearing stressors occur.
+Meaning in certain areas the material may be required to be tougher, or thicker to be resilient enough to withstand the extra forces exerted on that part of the running shoe.

-Once areas of the outsole have worn through, worn down to the level of the midsole this indicates there could be around a 4mm difference in height from the worn area relative to the intact areas of outsole.
-The way we run tends to mean that the outside of the shoe will usually wear out the quickest.
-A shoe worn out in this outside heel area of the outsole may collapse as your heel makes contact with the ground.
-This lateral compression on striking the ground can place strain on the outside of the foot and ankle and may end up creating more rolling movement of your foot during running.
-As a result, this extra strain and movement caused from a worn outsole can increase your risk of sustaining an overuse running injury.
+Once areas of the outsole have worn through, worn down to the level of the midsole this indicates there could be up to a 4mm difference in height from the “worn” area relative to more “intact” areas of outsole.
+The way many people run tends to mean that the outside heel area of the shoe will usually wear out the quickest.
+A shoe worn out in this outside heel area of the outsole may “collapse” as your heel makes contact with the ground.
+This lateral compression on striking the ground can place strain on the outside of the foot and ankle, as well as it may end up creating more “rolling” movement of the foot in the shoe during running.
+As a result, this extra strain and movement resulting from a worn outsole can potentially increase your risk of sustaining an overuse running injury.

-Whilst the most visible wear and tear to a shoe generally occurs to the outsole or the actual upper fabric of the shoe, the wear that most affects the biomechanics of the running shoe and therefore the part of the shoe that is most likely to have an effect on injury is at the midsole.
-The midsole as you can imagine is the layer between the outsole mentioned earlier and the upper of the shoe.
+Whilst the most visible wear and tear of a shoe generally occurs at the outsole (or the fabric upper of the shoe), the wear that arguably causes the most impact on the biomechanics of the running shoe and your gait, and therefore the part of the shoe that is most likely to have an effect on injury is the midsole.
+The midsole of the shoe as you can imagine is the layer wedged between the outsole mentioned above and the upper of the shoe.
 This midsole layer of the shoe is what provides the runner both cushioning and stability in varying levels depending on design and purpose.
 The midsole can frequently wear out before the outsole actually shows any major signs of wear and is therefore potentially the silent killer if you don’t know what you are looking for with regard to midsole breakdown.
-When the midsole wears out the running shoe looses some of its functional stability and the potential loss of cushioning and stability that leads to increased stress on the body and the increased risk of injury.
+When the midsole wears out, the running shoe loses some of its functional stability and the potential loss of cushioning and stability can lead to increased stress on the body and ultimately increased risk of injury.

-The heel counter is the back of the shoe.
+The heel counter is not surprisingly positioned at the back of the shoe.
 This aspect of your running shoe ensures your heel remains firmly fixed to the sole of the shoe helping keep your foot in place whilst you run and is considered to contribute substantially to the overall stability of a running shoe.
-As a pair of running shoes wear out the heel counter will potentially be one of the components that will “weaken” and when this happens it will allow additional and unnecessary movement of the rear foot in your shoe.
-Again, as with midsole or outsole break down this extra movement within the shoe can potentially lead to the runner suffering a frustrating injury setback.
+As a pair of running shoes wear out, the heel counter will potentially be one of the components that will “weaken” and when this happens it will allow additional and unnecessary movement of the rear foot in your shoe.
+Again, as with midsole or outsole break down this extra movement within the rear of the shoe can potentially lead to the runner suffering a frustrating injury setback.